 - Day 5 – Markets and last day Shopping (Optional Yarra Valley Tour)

 3 Days in Melbourne Itinerary.
-If it is your first time visiting the city, you'll find it is entirely possible to experience Melbourne in three days, although 5 days is ideal.
+If it is your first time visiting the city, you'll find it possible to experience Melbourne in three days, although five days is ideal.
 Here's an itinerary to work with to see as much of the city in as little time as possible.

-We recommend spending at least 10 days in Australia, but the longer your trip is, the better.
-In ten days or a fortnight, you could venture into the outback or visit national parks.
-With three weeks or more you could overland through the heart of the country, explore the Northern Territory or tour Tasmania.
+We recommend spending at least ten days in Australia, but the longer your trip is, the better.
+You could venture into the outback or visit national parks in ten days or a fortnight.
+For three weeks or more, you could overland through the heart of the country, explore the Northern Territory or tour Tasmania.